 So, home control designers and programmers, you might want to recognize that homes have rooms and build your products accordingly.
 You might want to recognize that if you want to sell more than one of your products per home, your designs have to support more than one device per household.

 Yes, I know this is a problem larger than Plex.
 But, as Echo developers, you probably have a little more influence with Amazon than I do.
 Thanks Plex for listening and for all the great stuff you do.

 Plex Server: Usually running the latest Plex Pass version on Mac Mini (2012) OSX 10.12

 Plex Players: Usually running the latest Plex Pass versions on Mac, Roku, iPhone 6, iPad, LGTV and DLNA Players.

 Harmony Hubs and two Echo Dots (Alexa): Control TVs, Rokus Plex Players and other components.

 Tablo DVR: integrated with Plex for both DVR and Live TV using the TabloTV Channel.

 Live TV: HDHomeRun access via Plex unsupported app store HDHR Viewer 2 channel.

-Patiently waiting for Live TV to come to the Roku Channel.
+Patiently waiting for DVR scheduling to come to the Roku Channel.